MahmoudSayed889/sponsor-management/README.md

 - Node: 22.8.0
 - Package Manager: npm 10.8.2

-## install dependencies and run project
+## Install dependencies and run project
 use `npm i` to install all dependencies
 & use `ng s -o` to run project on your pc localhost

+## Libraries or frameworks
+- Bootstrap v5 Latest
+- Font Awesome v6 Latest

 ## Development server